Aligning Supply Chain Organizations

 - Pedro Menendez, Vice President, Global Supply Chain, USG Corporation

-Listen to Dr. Langley's interview by SCDigest on supply chain best practices and key recommendations for the future.
+Listen to Dr. Langley's interview by SCDigest on what he sees as the biggest challenge facing companies today.

-Mr. Joe Andraski, Founder, Collaborative Energizer LLC; former President and CEO, Voluntary Interindustry Commerce Solutions Association
+Mr. Joe Andraski, Founder, Collaborative Energizer LLC; former President and CEO, Voluntary Interindustry Commerce Solutions Association; former VP Supply Chain, Customer Marketing, and National Sales for Nabisco, Inc.

 Mr. William A. Eisele, Global Account Manager for Whirlpool Corporation, Penske Logistics, Inc.